THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

     j       main_end
 ```

-In future version, we may develop custom linker scripts to replace libgloss-htif and the extra codes will be unnecessary.
+~~In future version, we may develop custom linker scripts to replace libgloss-htif and the extra codes will be unnecessary.~~

+**Now we develop scripts to add extra codes automatically.
+See [here](https://github.com/THU-DSP-LAB/ventus-gpgpu-isa-simulator/blob/main/gpgpu-testcase/autospike/AutoSpikeUsage.md).**

 ### other conventions